-The Luang Prabang Film Festival (LPFF) is producing MEKONG 2030, a cross-border collaborative project that enlists five regional filmmakers to develop short, narrative films.
+In 2019, LPFF produced MEKONG 2030, a cross-border collaborative project that enlisted five regional filmmakers to develop short, narrative films.
 The films envision the state of the Mekong River and its dependent communities in the year 2030.
-LPFF plans to submit these as a collective program to festivals and conferences across the world, in order to raise awareness amongst international audiences for the issues addressed in the films.
+Since January, 2020, LPFF has submitted MEKONG 2030 to festivals and conferences across the world, in order to raise awareness among international audiences for the issues addressed in the films.

 Soul River, Kulikar Sotho (Cambodia)

 Soul River is a cautionary tale framed as a lighthearted road (or, rather, river) movie.
 Set in 2030 in a remote northeast region of Cambodia, it urges contemporary audiences to reconsider their attitudes toward environmental degradation and the impact of climate change on the Mekong basin.

 Xe returns to the nearly deserted Mekong fishing village in which he was raised.
 There, he intervenes in a dispute between his siblings over the ethics of exploiting their elderly mother’s blood.
 The blood has become a valuable commodity to a Western corporation that has been developing a cure for a deadly plague outbreak.

 The Forgotten Voices of the Mekong, Sai Naw Kham (Myanmar)

 This film tells a story of two women fighting to claim their lost spirits’ attachment to the Mekong River, while channeling community resilience toward its protection.

 As an artist prepares to open a new exhibition focusing on animism and river ecology, the boundaries between the artwork and the world it represents begin to merge into a site where different forms of knowledge converge.